-Shiraae or Mashed Tofu Salad is a classic Japanese dish made of tender green beans, creamy tofu, nutty sesame seeds, and savory miso.
+Green Bean Shiraae or Mashed Tofu Salad is a classic Japanese side dish made of tender green beans, creamy tofu, nutty sesame seeds, and savory white miso.
 This vegan-friendly salad is super easy to make and can be on your dinner table in no time!

-From pickled vegetables, and Western-style fresh salad to steamed vegetables, you can always find a colorful variety of vegetable side dishes in Japanese home cooking.
-They provide freshness and nutrients to a complete meal.
-Today I’ll show you how to make Shiraae (白和え) – a blanched vegetable dressed with flavorful mashed tofu.
-Refreshing and full of flavor, it’s a vegetable side that I personally make a lot year-round.
+Whether pickled, raw, or steamed, vegetable side dishes of every color and variety are a staple in Japanese home cooking.
+They provide freshness and nutrients to complete a meal.
+Today, I’ll show you how to make Green Beans Shiraae (白和え)—a blanched vegetable dressed with flavorful mashed tofu.
+Refreshing and full of flavor, it’s a vegetable side dish that I personally make a lot year round.

 What is Shiraae?